 Ì Pregnancy, breast-feeding and fertility

-Do not take Norinyl-1 if you are pregnant or trying to
+Do not take Norinyl-1 if you are pregnant or breast-feeding,

 If you miss a period while you are taking Norinyl-1, tell